applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

           dataSourceModel:NSObject?)
 ```
 2. In the manifest of the plugin the `screen`: `true` key must be added.
 This key is needed to explain UI Builder that this plugin can be added in the screen section.
-3. A default presentation should be provided, red more below. <a href="#clientExplanation">Client side explanation</a>
+3. A default presentation should be provided, read more below. <a href="#clientExplanation">Client side explanation</a>

 <a name="connection" />

 ##### Connect Plugin with Rivers API

-After adding screen: true flag on Zapp manifest, you will able to see your plugin in the available screens list when adding a screen in the UI Builder.
+After adding `screen: true` flag on Zapp manifest, you will able to see your plugin in the available screens list when adding a screen in the UI Builder.

 __Example:__ ContactUS or Settings Twitter Login
 ![ScreenPluginsCreateScreen.png](./Files/ScreenPluginsCreateScreen.png)

-When user will select `Screen Plugins` behind a scenes `UIBuilder` will add plugin that connected to your screen in `plugins.json` that will be sent to app during application creation proccess.
+When user will select `Screen Plugins`, behind a scenes the `UI Builder` will add plugin the relevant plugin to `plugins.json` that will be sent to app during application creation process.

 ###### River.json screen plugin example
 This is an example of screen plugin that will be passed with `river.json`
-Field `type` is representation of your plugin id `settings_contact_us_legacy`.
+`type` field is representation of your plugin id `settings_contact_us_legacy`.
 Using this ID, the client will locate the plugin and will try to create it with `ZPPluggableScreenProtocol` initialization method.

 ```
     {